History of Mauritania in Timeline

 March 1999: Agreement with World Bank and IMF

-In March 1999, the government signed an agreement with a joint World Bank-International Monetary Fund mission on a $54 million enhanced structural adjustment facility (ESAF).
+In March 1999, the government of Mauritania signed an agreement with a joint World Bank-International Monetary Fund mission on a $54 million enhanced structural adjustment facility (ESAF).

 On 28 October 1999, Mauritania joined Egypt, Palestine, and Jordan as the only members of the Arab League to officially recognize Israel.

-Since 1999, all teaching in the first year of primary school is in Modern Standard Arabic; French is introduced in the second year.
+Since 1999, all teaching in the first year of primary school in Mauritania is in Modern Standard Arabic; French is introduced in the second year.

-In 2000, a DNA study of the Yemeni people suggested some ancient connection might exist between the Yemeni and Berber peoples.
+In 2000, a DNA study of the Yemeni people suggested a possible ancient connection with Berber tribes of Mauritania.

 2001: Filming of Winged Migration